Culture and development

 The ‘ecological footprint' of the wooden rhino can be a very heavy one, not only for forest habitat or rare East African wildlife, but ultimately for the woodcarvers themselves.
 By buying carefully and ordering carvings of alternative woods such as need (Azadirachta indica), mango and jacaranda, buyers can make a choice - and a difference.

 Credits: Tony Cunningham, director ; Nick Chevalier Productions, director.
-WWF, publisher ; UNESCO, publisher.
-Royal Botanic Gardens Kew, producer.
+WWF, producer ; UNESCO, producer.
+Royal Botanic Gardens Kew, co-producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9